tanvi1n/college-marketplace/SWOT_ANALYSIS.md

 ### Weaknesses & Solutions (Internal)
 -   **Weakness: The "Empty Store" Problem.** The app is not useful without a critical mass of users and listings.
-    -   **Solution:** Implement a hyper-focused launch.
-Target a single campus, or even a single department, for the initial rollout.
+    -   **Solution:** Implement a hyper-focused launch at a single target institution.
+This creates a high-density marketplace from day one.
 Use a campus ambassador program and offer incentives for the first wave of users to seed the platform with listings.

 -   **Weakness: Seasonal Usage.** Activity will likely spike at the beginning and end of semesters and be low during breaks.
     -   **Solution:** Diversify the marketplace.
 Actively promote categories that are relevant year-round, such as `Electronics`, `Services` (tutoring, photography), `Lost & Found`, and `Event Tickets` to encourage continuous engagement.